 Can I Turn Off iCloud Photos on a Single Device?

-Sometimes, you may not want images or videos from one particular device to be automatically uploaded to the cloud.
+Sometimes, you may not want images or videos to automatically upload to the cloud from one particular device.
 Or you just may not want your iCloud content available on your Apple TV.

 Luckily, you can switch iCloud off on individual Apple products.
 Here’s how.

 - On iOS devices running iOS 10.3 or later, open the Settings app.
 Tap on the Apple ID card —> iCloud > Photos.
 Then, toggle iCloud Photos off.